korzhyk/VKMusic/README.md

 Inspired by and main code from [VKPorter](https://github.com/amka/VKPorter)

-Edid for audio download by me [korzhyk](https://github.com/korzhyk).
+Edit for audio download by me [korzhyk](https://github.com/korzhyk).

 Extremely small tool to export audios from [vk.com](https://vk.com).